All available WordPress.com plans

 There are four different pricing options for a WordPress.com website, not including the free one.
 So which one makes the most sense for your needs?
 Find out in this detailed analysis and our answers to commonly asked questions!

 How Much Does WordPress.com Cost?

 You can pay $4 a month for the Personal plan.
-It comes with ads and lets you connect a custom domain.
+It comes without ads and lets you connect a custom domain.
 Premium ($8 monthly) adds a couple of marketing tools.
 Business ($25 monthly) adds custom plugins and premium themes.
 The eCommerce plan lets you build an online store for $45 a month.